German corvette Magdeburg: Developments

 The K130 Braunschweig class (sometimes Korvette 130) is Germany's newest class of ocean-going corvettes.
 Five ships have replaced the Gepard-class fast attack craft of the German Navy.

 They feature reduced radar and infrared signatures ("stealth" beyond the Sachsen-class frigates) and will be equipped with two helicopter UAVs for remote sensing.
 Recently, the German Navy ordered a first batch of two UMS Skeldar V-200 systems for the use on the Braunschweig-class corvettes.
 The hangar is too small for standard helicopters, but the pad is large enough for Sea Kings, Lynx, or NH-90s, the helicopters of the German Navy.

 The German Navy has ordered the RBS-15 Mk4 in advance, which will be a future development of the Mk3 with increased range —400 km— and a dual seeker for increased resistance to electronic countermeasures.
 The RBS-15 Mk3 has the capability to engage land targets.

-In October 2016 it was announced that a second batch of five more frigates is to be procured from 2022–25.
+In October 2016 it was announced that a second batch of five more frigates is to be procured from 2022 to 2025.
 The decision was in response to NATO requirements expecting Germany to provide a total of four corvettes at the highest readiness level for littoral operations by 2018, and with only five corvettes just two can be provided.